 Now that you know that your mattress will last longer if you use a mattress protector, you’re probably wondering which is the best one for you?
 The answer is fairly nuanced because there are simply too many offerings to just name the best one for you.
 Ask yourself some questions and you’ll get a lot more insight into what you choose best.

-1. What is the size of my mattress?
+- What is the size of my mattress?
 Mattress pads are sold in different sizes, so it is important to choose the right size for your mattress.
 You can find the size of your mattress on the label of your mattress.
-Often elastic bands are placed all around, so multiple sizes can find a fit at the same time with one variation.
+Often elastic bands are placed around the protector so that they can accommodate multiple sizes.

 Pay attention to the corner height of your mattress.
-Standard heights range between 30cm and 35cm.
+Standard heights range between 30 and 35 cm.

 Pay attention to the length measurement of your mattress.
-If your mattress is longer than the standard size of 200cm, then the corner height is especially important.
-You don’t want your protector to “pop loose” during the night.
+Is your mattress longer than the standard size of 200 cm?
+Then the corner height is extra important.
+You don’t want your protector to “slip loose” during the night.

-2. What is my budget?
-Protectors range in price from a few tens to hundreds of dollars.
-It’s important to set a budget and match it to the features you expect before you start shopping so you don’t overspend.
+- What is my budget?
+Protectors range in price from a mere few to hundreds of dollars.
+It’s important to set a budget and think about the features you expect before you start shopping so you don’t overspend.
 Also, match your budget a bit to the value of your mattress.

 Conclusion